Commission Internationale de Karting: Competitions

 The major karting competitions sanctioned by the CIK-FIA includes the World Championship and the European Championship.
 They have also sanctioned several other continental titles.
 The CIK-FIA have also hosted the Academy Trophy for junior drivers since 2010.

+Licences

+The International Karting Licence is a licence issued by the CIK-FIA which allows drivers to compete internationally.
+There are three grades, as of 2026: